c8ff/LinuxGrabber/README.md

 # LinuxGrabber
 A CLI PID grabber for Splatoon v288 for Cemu running on Linux.

-# Output
+## Output
+The output contains following:
+- Player's index and name
-The output contains the PID in hex and decimal representations, plus the player's name.
+- PID (in both hex and decimal formats)
+- Fetch date (when the program was ran)

 ![image](preview.png)

 ## Compile
 You'll need the mono package to compile the program.

-I developed this application on Arch linux, so I installed mono using:
+For Arch linux based distros:

 ```bash
 sudo pacman -S mono